 Paul was personally acquainted with the City of Thessalonica and its inhabitants since he founded the Church of Thessalonica in his second missionary journey (Acts 17:1).
 The great city was the capital and the largest city of Macedonia.
 This city had been founded by Cassander, the top military officer of Alexander the Great, after Alexander had died.
 Under the Romans, the city had been made free because of its loyalty to Rome.
 As a free city it was allowed its own government and local laws.
 Because of the city's strategic location and commercial importance, the gospel was bound to spread out beyond to the world rather rapidly.
 The great city of Thessalonica was the second great European city to be evangelized.
-Paul had just been evangelizing in Philippi when he entered Thessalonica.
-This was his first epistle to the Thessalonians.
+Paul had been evangelizing in Philippi when he entered Thessalonica.
 This letter offers an intimate view into Paul's concern for a young and under attack community of faith.